IgorDouven/COVID.jl/README.md

 ![Flexible lockdowns, upper row showing results, bottom row showing weight](./doc/flex.png)

 ## Evolutionary computing
-To find the Pareto-optimal solutions to the question of which window size and which scaling factor to use, we use an evolutionary algorithm, more exactly the NSGA-II algorithm ().
+To find the Pareto-optimal solutions to the question of which window size and which scaling factor to use, we use an evolutionary algorithm, more exactly the NSGA-II algorithm (N. Srinivas & K. Deb, 1994, "Multiobjective Optimization Using Nondominated Sorting in Genetic Algorithms," _Evolutionary Computing_, **2**, pp. 221-48).

 ```julia
 using Distributed